mrspaceman/my-blog-pages/_drafts/2025-08-01-HTTP-protocol.md

 Once that data (as long as it wasn't a 301 or 302 redirect response) the browser will parse it, render it and then display it to the user.

+of course, just displaying the data isnt quite as simple as the above paragraph makes it sound. what comes back from the server is a stream of data.
+At it's simplest, that stream contains some HTML code that can be rendered and displayed in the browser, but if there is some javascript, then that javascript will/may/can get executed by an interpreter built into the browser and that javascript may go off to other servers to get data, or send data from the browser to a server.

+so thats it for "what happens when i type a url into my browser address bar".
+Went on a bit longer than I had planned, sorry about that.

+if your still here looking for the OSI bit, then I have some bad news for you I'm afraid.

 # OSI model
 I did say that we would go into the OSI model later, but here is later and I think that this article is long enough already, so I'll save that for a future article.